-- The central parkland open space is the focal public open space for the new community. - An open space integrated a rain garden basin and adjoining a number of existing trees provides and open space / landscape link from the Central Parkland to Church Street - A series of open spaces which provide for communal use by residents, pedestrian linkages, and green landscape character occur across the site.
-Where possible these integrate existing trees - A landscaped buffer to Calvary Retirement Village to the western boundary
+- The Central parkland open space is the focal public open space for the new Putney Hill residential areas stage 1 and 2 - An open space integrated a rain garden basin and adjoining a number of existing trees provides and open space / landscape link from the Central Parkland to Church Street - Through stage 2 a series of open spaces which provide for communal use by residents, pedestrian linkages, and green landscape character are provided where possible these integrate existing trees - A landscaped area to buffer residences on Linley way. - Landscape setbacks to Morrison Road and Princes street. - A strong canopy character for the development.